 - Sift flour and measure.
 Next, sift the flour and baking powder, and salt together.

 - Mix butter with sugar until very light and fluffy.
+Add flour mixture and combine thoroughly.

 - Mold the dough into a grease tart pan.
 Make sure to distribute the dough in the pan evenly.